scallybrian/Alteryx-Dummy-Code/README.md

 # DummyCode
-Macro to dummy code categorical variables in Alteryx Designer
+This macro can be used to quickly dummy code categorical variables in Alteryx Designer